codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 Skip package upload before doing any other TestFlight or App Store related actions.
 Using this switch will opt out from running `altool --upload-app` as part of publishing action.
 Use this option in case your application package is already uploaded to App Store.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_SKIP_PACKAGE_UPLOAD`.
+##### `--max-find-build-wait=MAX_BUILD_FIND_WAIT`

+The maximum amount of minutes to wait for the freshly uploaded build to become discoverable in App Store Connect.
+Works in conjunction with TestFlight beta review submission or App Store review submission and operations that depend on either one of those.
+If the build does not become available within the specified timeframe, further submission will be terminated.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_MAX_FIND_BUILD_WAIT`.
+[Default: 10]
 ##### `--max-build-processing-wait, -w=MAX_BUILD_PROCESSING_WAIT`